-Trusts in Seychelles are governed by the Seychelles International Trusts Act of 1994.
-Amendments to the original act were made in 2011 by the International Trusts (Amendment) Act of 2011, which served to increase the desirability of Seychelles as an international trust jurisdiction by introducing greater flexibility into Seychelles International Trusts.
+Trusts in Seychelles are governed by the Trusts Act, 2021 which replaced the Seychelles International Trusts Act of 1994.
+The development and amendments to the original act served to increase the desirability of Seychelles as an international trust jurisdiction by introducing greater flexibility into Seychelles International Trusts.

 The government of Seychelles drafted the Act after a thorough study of best practices in other top trust jurisdictions, and incorporated all of the best features of other trust legislation, while also including various modifications and innovations that allowed for greater flexibility and stronger asset protection.
 As a result, Seychelles law is an exemplar of premier asset protection trust legislation.